 Trackball

 A trackball is an input device found in arcade cabinets, laptops, certain styles of mice, and some game controllers.
-It consists of a rotating sphere that a user spins in order to move objects like a centipede, mouse cursor, or claw.
+It consists of a rotating sphere that the user spins in order to move a cursor or redirect a centipede.
 The RollerController built by Philips in the 1990s includes a trackball:

 A trackball controller for the Philips CD-i media console.
 Image courtesy of Evan Amos.

+When the trackball rotates, so does the object.
+Figuring out the rotation to apply requires some vector math.
 When we click on the renderer, we establish a vector from the trackball's center to its surface, just as if we were putting a finger on a physical trackball.
 As we drag, we form a new vector from the center.
-The rotation effected by the drag aligns the starting vector with the current vector.
+The cross product of these two vectors is the axis of rotation and is shown in yellow.
+The angle between the two pink vectors is the number of degrees to rotate.
+From these we build a rotation matrix aligns the starting vector with the current vector.

 A virtual trackball abstraction is handy to have in a graphics library.
 Let's examine its state and behaviors so that we can build our own.